 Organic Wine & Pie Pairings

 We’re celebrating National Pie Day with a few suggestions for organic wine & pie pairings!
 From sweet to savory, sparkling white to spicy red, we’ve got you covered.
-All organic wines listed and of course amazing pies are available at Whole Foods Market and 365 by Whole Foods as well as other fine retailers nationwide.
+Many of our organic wines and of course amazing pies are available at Whole Foods Market and 365 by Whole Foods as well as other fine retailers nationwide.

 National Pie Day History

 National Pie Day was established in 1975 by then grade school teacher Charlie Papazian in Boulder, Colorado, in a simple declaration to his kindergarten, first and second grade students that his birthday, January 23, would be National Pie Day.
 He filed the proper paperwork to have the holiday established nationwide and the rest is history.
 Papazian’s Halloween costume that year was a giant blueberry pie.
 National Pie Day celebration eventually spurred the creation of the American Pie Council, an industry trade group that brought to life Papazian’s dream of a pie bakeoff at the Great American Pie Festival, now the National Pie Championship.
 While Papazian went on to establish the now world-famous Great American Beer Festival, we have it on good authority that he does appreciate good organic wine & pie pairings as well!

 A Brief History of pie, courtesy of the American Pie Council: